Intelligent infrastructure in transportation

 This interconnection improves the stability and responsiveness of the network, reducing operating costs and facilitating new energy business models.

-CO2 emissions reduction targets
+CO2 emissions reduction objectives

 Smart infrastructures contribute significantly to reducing CO2 emissions through technologies that optimize consumption and promote clean energy.